Why You Need An RFP Writer

 Don’t fear.
 The Bid Lab is here!

 An RFP is a document written by an organization describing its need to buy a particular product or service.
 In response, vendors who are able to provide said product or service will submit their bids to be considered by the organization.

 It’s essentially a formal way to post a “Help Wanted” ad.
 RFPs allow you to evaluate all qualified vendors in a fair, comprehensive and organized manner.
 It’s definitely a more arduous process… so why should you do it?

 You may be asking yourself why you should go to the trouble of writing an RFP.
 You could simply hire your best friend’s company to build the website.
 Or, you could just Google “best website company” and ask them to show you why they’re the best vendor for the job.
-But, by doing that, you wouldn’t be able to effectively compare each vendor against one another, ensure your objectivity, or guarantee what you’re being sold is legally-binding.
+But – by doing so, you won’t be able to effectively compare each vendor against one another.
+Nor will you be able to ensure your objectivity, or guarantee what you’re being sold is legally-binding.

 Building a new website is a big deal and you want to make certain you’ve done your due diligence.
 Writing an RFP will ensure that your chosen vendor: